symPiotr/amplicon_analysis_pipeline/README.md

 -r--r--r-- 1 piotr.lukasik symbio   5205965 Sep 29 15:05 A-CRYFAG1_S55_L001_R2_001.fastq.gz
 ```

 Information about the nature of the samples is generally available within the Symbiosis Evolution Group's SharePoint "Methods" folders.
-We are working on consolidating the sample info into a database...
-Again, work in progress!
+We are working on consolidating the sample info into a database.
+&nbsp;

-Piotr has developed a script that breaks up the amplicon sequencing datasets into batches corresponding to different targets, so that instead of the original \*\_R1_* and \*\_R2_* file for each sample we get several pairs of files corresponding to different amplification targets.
+You may not be accessing these raw data often. **The first step in our pipeline comprises breaking up amplicon sequencing datasets into batches corresponding to different targets.** That way, instead of the original \*\_R1.fastq.gz and \*\_R2.fastq.gz files, for each sample we get several pairs of files corresponding to different amplification targets.
 For example, instead of a single \*\_R1_* file for the sample "W_377" in one of the recent runs, we have five files:
 ```
 piotr.lukasik@fsm:~/splitting/split$ ls -lh *_W_377_R1*
 -rw-r--r-- 1 piotr.lukasik users 2.2M Sep 30 10:43 16S-V1V2_W_377_R1.fastq